klaudiagrz/klaudiagrz/README.md

 # About me <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">

+Hi!
+I’m Klaudia — a Technical Writer who enjoys turning complex ideas into clear and readable documentation.
-Hello!
-I'm Klaudia – a documentation enthusiast ready to improve your text and make it more readable!
-With 7+ years of experience in Technical Writing, I turn complex technical concepts into approachable guides for both open-source and commercial projects.
+7+ years of experience across open-source and commercial projects.

 Feel free to connect or reach out if you’d like to discuss documentation, Technical Writing, or anything in between!